hey-shubhamkr/resalevalue-predictor-/README.md

 # resalevalue-predictor-
-Create a best fit line for the given data set and then predict the value of other Second hand cars
+Create a best fit line using Scikit-Learn for the given Second Hand Cars data and then predict the resale value.